OSPR History

 As the oil boom in North Dakota and Canada gained momentum, OSPR staff recognized the start of a significant shift in oil sources for California.
 The shift meant more crude oil would eventually arrive in California through the only means available: vessels, barges and trains.
 While California’s marine spill response program was robust and ready for the shift, the inland areas where oil would travel by rail was not.
 Many types of crude oil travel by rail, but the production in North Dakota and Canada meant California could see an increase of as much as 143 million barrels (42 gallons per barrel) coming through the state.

 In 2014, Governor Edmund G. Brown Jr. expanded the OSPR program to cover all statewide surface waters at risk of oil spills from any source, including pipelines and the increasing shipments of oil transported by railroads.
-This expansion provided critical administrative funding for industry preparedness, spill response, and continued coordination with local, state and federal government along with industry and non-governmental organizations. link opens in new windowSenate Bill 861 authorized the expansion and provided the additional statutory and regulatory authority, for the prevention, preparedness and response activities in the new inland areas of responsibility.
+This expansion provided critical administrative funding for industry preparedness, spill response, and continued coordination with local, state and federal government along with industry and non-governmental organizations.
+Senate Bill 861 authorized the expansion and provided the additional statutory and regulatory authority, for the prevention, preparedness and response activities in the new inland areas of responsibility.

 Key objectives are: